 David Sokoloff, Priscilla Laws and Ronald Thornton

-RealTime Physics (RTP) and Interactive Lecture Demonstrations (ILDs) have been available for over 15 years--so what's new?
-The just released Third Edition of RTP includes five new labs on basic electricity and magnetism in Module 3 as well a new approaches to projectile motion in Module 1.
-Some of these new labs make use of video analysis.
-Also new are clicker-based ILDs.
-This hands-on workshop is designed for those who want to make effective use of active learning with computer-based tools in their introductory courses.
-These active learning approaches for lectures, labs, and recitations (tutorials) are based on physics education research (PER).
-Participants will work with new activities as well as original ones.
-The following will be distributed: Modules from the Third Edition of RTP, the ILD book, the Physics with Video Analysis book and CD, and Teaching Physics with the Physics Suite by E.F.
+RealTime Physics and Interactive Lecture Demonstrations have been available for over 15 years—so what’s new?
+Participants in this workshop will have hands-on experience with some of the new activities in RTP and ILD using of clickers, video analysis and computer-based tools to teach mechanics and optics concepts.
+These active learning approaches for lectures, labs, and recitations (tutorials) are fun, engaging and validated by physics education research (PER).
+Research results demonstrating the effectiveness of these curricula will be presented.
+The following will be distributed: Modules from the Third Edition of RTP, the ILD book, and Teaching Physics with the Physics Suite by E.F.
 Redish.
-Partially supported by the National Science Foundation.
 For more information, contact David Sokoloff.
 Pre-registration required.
 To register, go to the AAPT Web-Site.

 David Sokoloff, Priscilla Laws and Ronald Thornton